MaxSavTeam/logger-library/README.md

 In each command should be passed tag like first argument and message like second argument

-Messgaes in log look like
+Messages in log look like
 Level name first character + : + time + process id + thread id + / + tag + : + message